Welcome to Edinburgh and Lothians Stonemasons

 What To Do When You Find Defects

 Checking your masonry for defects is only one part of the battle.
 The next step is ensuring you find a professional stonemason to handle your problems.
-At James Allan Stone Company Ltd, we can help with all masonry repairs – regardless of how simple or difficult they may be.
+At Edinburgh and Lothians Stonemasons, we can help with all masonry repairs – regardless of how simple or difficult they may be.

 Typically, we have two different approaches to our repair service.
 We either try and chisel away at a damaged piece of stone until the sound stone is exposed.
 From here, we can insert stainless steel fixings and apply a specially formulated repair mortar.